-Drugs called antispasmodics, that can help reduce muscle spasm, have been shown to be of use (33).
+Drugs called antispasmodics, which can help reduce muscle spasms, have been shown to be of use (33).

-Peppermint oil is a natural substances that is believed to function in a similar way (34).
+Peppermint oil is a natural substance that is believed to function in a similar way (34).

 Peppermint oil is available in supplement form.

-If this problem persists, causes severe problems in your life or becomes a lot worse all of a sudden, then definitely see a doctor.
+If you have chronic bloating that causes severe problems in your life, or becomes a lot worse all of a sudden, definitely see a doctor.

-There is always the possibility of some chronic and/or serious medical condition, and diagnosing digestive problems can be complicated.
+There is always the possibility of some serious medical condition, and diagnosing digestive problems can be complicated.

-However, in many cases, bloating can be reduced (or even eliminated) using simple changes in diet.
+However, in many cases, bloating can be reduced — or even eliminated — with simple changes in diet.